 ➡ Disks – The size of the disk may be easy to find even from the drive properties but when it comes to the number, type of the partitions, and the space allocated to them, you will have to consult a system information tool.

-➡ Display – You can always check the resolution and frequency of the display from the display settings but you might also want to get info about the adapter and its amount of memory, or even the driver and its version, the I/O Port address or its IRQ channel.
+➡ Display – You can always check the monitor details, resolution, and frequency of the display from the display settings but you might also want to get info about the adapter and its amount of memory, or even the driver and its version, the I/O Port address or its IRQ channel.

-How can I check computer specifications on Windows 11?
+How can I find my computer specifications on Windows 11?

-- You can copy the data to your clipboard by clicking on the corresponding Copy button in the window and paste them in a document file or on a troubleshooting page.
+5. You can copy the data to your clipboard by clicking on the corresponding Copy button in the window and then pasting it in a document file or on a troubleshooting page.

 2. Use the Settings app

 - Click the Windows button and select the Settings app.